Effects of Stress and How to offset it!

 21. Diminished sexual desire or performance

-22. Excess anxiety, worry, guilt, and nervousness
+22. Excess anxiety, worry, guilt, and

 23. Increased anger, frustration, hostility